sadegh-askari/google-signin-unity/README.md

 The plist file in the project should be downloaded from Google Cloud Console credential page.

 > [!IMPORTANT]
-> For instance, you have already setup firebase.
-So you already have keys from example.
-> If you want use separate client id for google sign in, you can create GoogleAuth-Info.plist file.
+> Create GoogleAuth-Info.plist file for google sign in data.

 Example of plist file.
 ```xml